328: No Such Thing As A Romantic Lollipop

 And it had pictures of the old money on it as well, which I think might have been a way of explaining what this is to people who weren't accustomed to paper-like money because the old money was just ropes with coins hanging off them.

-you know, when we all got mobile phones and you'd have a picture of an old-shaped phone on your mobile phone, so you knew that was what you pressed a call for.
+you know, when we all got mobile phones and you'd have a picture of an old-shaped phone on your mobile phone, so you knew that was what you pressed to call something.
+That's exactly like that.

 Yeah.